trackmania-rl/tmrl/readme/competition.md

 ### Current iteration (Alpha)
 The `tmrl` competition is an open-source research initiative, currently in its very first iteration :hatching_chick:

-In this iteration we keep things as simple as possible.
+In this iteration, competitors race on the default `tmrl-test` track (plain road).

 The setting is the following:
 - The `action space` is the default TrackMania 2020 continuous action space (3 floats between -1.0 and 1.0).